- About 160,000 new HIV infections occurred in 2016, dramatically declining from 320,000 in 2009.

 - As a result of higher testing coverage in high HIV burden countries, an increasing number of pregnant women in low- and middle-income countries are being tested for HIV during pregnancy.

-- In 2015, 77 per cent of pregnant women living with HIV in low- and middle-income countries were receiving an effective antiretroviral drug regimen, up from 35 per cent in 2009.
-Furthermore, 62% of pregnant women living with HIV were receiving antiretroviral therapy (ART), up from 44% in the previous year and 10% in 2009.
+- In 2016, 76 per cent of pregnant women living with HIV in low- and middle-income countries were receiving an effective antiretroviral medicines for PMTCT, up from 47 per cent in 2010.
+Furthermore, 73% of pregnant women living with HIV were receiving antiretroviral therapy (ART).

 - Approximately 90 per cent of these women live in sub-Saharan Africa.